Three Passes Trek

 Today, we will walk about 5:30 hrs to Lungden, mostly uphill, the trails pass by many old, walled Sherpa villages.
 During the walking, you can observe varieties of plants and animals with unique Sherpa culture.
 We can probably also share the trail with Tibetan Yak Canavans, a trading route to and from Namche to Tibet with the villagers.
 We will stay in available guesthouse at Lungden.

 Trek to Renjola pass often follow steeply ups and down with sandy ridge.
-We cross the frozen stream and walking through dramatic rock, we will pass several yak kharkas and twin Renjo Lakes, the view from the top is incredible, you can have studding view of 7000 to 8000 meters peaks all around including Kalapathar, Tengboche Monastery, chola glaciers and many more.
-Overnight stay at Gokyo.
+We cross the frozen stream and walking through dramatic rock, we will pass several yak kharkas and twin Renjo Lakes, the view from the top is incredible, you can have a stunning view of 7000 to 8000 meters peaks all around including Kalapathar, Tengboche Monastery, Chola glaciers and many more.
+Overnight stay at Gokyo lodge.

 The excursion to the Gokyo peak usually starts early in the morning.
 The climb is quite steep first 30 minutes, it takes an hour to reach the top with its traditional prayer flags.
-From where you will have a magnificent view of highest peaks, from the west to east are Cho you (8,153m), Gyachung Kang (7,922m), Everest (8848m), Lhotse (8,501m) and further way Makalu, On the way to descent you can enjoy, superb view of Gokyo Lakes.
+From where you will have a magnificent view of the highest peaks, from the west to east are Cho you (8,153m), Gyachung Kang (7,922m), Everest (8848m), Lhotse (8,501m), and further way Makalu, On the way to descent you can enjoy, superb view of Gokyo Lakes.

 We cross Gokyo glacier and Dzomba glacier than descend down hill to get Thangnak.
 Thagnak offers nice lodges with modern facilities.